Over the Horizon

 Sadko Hadžihasanović studied at the Academy of Fine Arts in Sarajevo, Bosnia, earned his MFA at the University of Belgrade, Yugoslavia and arrived in Canada in 1993.
 Since his arrival from Bosnia, Hadžihasanović has participated in over sixty exhibitions in public galleries and artist-run centers across Canada.
 He continues to explore identity, and its cultural and social implications, with an extensive portraiture-based body of work using mixed media and collage, and an array of references to popular culture.
 Hadžihasanović is the recipient of visual arts grants from Toronto Art Council, the Ontario Arts Council and the Canada Council for the Arts.
 For more information, visit Hadžihasanović’s website here.

 Libby Hague‘s artistic practice examines the humane and complex social relationships in our precarious and interconnected world.
 Her curiosity and love of invention have led her to utilize a hybrid approach that combines the printmaking medium with installation.
 Her principal recent exhibitions include: Every Heart can Grow Bigger: make room, O.D.D.
-Gallery, KIAC, Dawson City, Yukon, 2020; Karachi Biennale, On this Wondrous Sea, 2019 Pakistan, curated by Muhammad Zeeshan and Asma Mahmoud; Every Heart can Grow Bigger, Gallery Stratford, curated by Angela, Brayham, 2019; Wider than the sky, Loop Gallery, Toronto, 2018; Habitat, in 4 person exhibit Fabrications, Kelowna Art Gallery, 2017 curated by Liz Wylie (originally curated by Pat Macaulay for Harbourfront , Toronto); The past is never over: A Libby Hague Retrospective, Art Gallery of Mississauga, curated by Kendra Ainsworth, Nov., 2017.
-Libby Hague, RCA, visit Hague’s website here.
+Gallery, KIAC, Dawson City, Yukon, 2020; Karachi Biennale, On this Wondrous Sea, 2019 Pakistan, curated by Muhammad Zeeshan and Asma Mahmoud; Every Heart can Grow Bigger, Gallery Stratford, curated by Angela, Brayham, 2019; Wider than the sky, Loop Gallery, Toronto, 2018; Habitat, in a four-person exhibit Fabrications, Kelowna Art Gallery, 2017 curated by Liz Wylie (originally curated by Pat Macaulay for Harbourfront , Toronto); The past is never over: A Libby Hague Retrospective, Art Gallery of Mississauga, curated by Kendra Ainsworth, Nov., 2017.
+For more information, visit Hague’s website here.